bostick/tabit-file-format/description/tabit-file-format-description.md

 If `c` is a close repeat, then `v` specifies the number of repeats.

-The number of spaces in `barsStruct` can be used as the "plain" number of spaces for the song, with no alternate time regions.
+The number of spaces in `barsStruct` can be used as the "plain" number of spaces for the song, with no Alternate Time Regions.